etwk/blog/content/lists/books.md

 - [ ] The Climate Book (Greta Thunberg) #must
 - [ ] The Underworld: Journeys to the Depths of the Ocean
 - [ ] Every Living Thing: The Great and Deadly Race to Know All Life #history
+- [ ] Entangled Life: How Fungi Make Our Worlds, Change Our Minds & Shape Our Futures #must

 ## Parenting
 - [ ] There Are Moms Way Worse Than You: Irrefutable Proof That You Are Indeed a Fantastic Parent #picture